-- Writers start with something to say and then do everything they can to put that meaning onto the page. - Writers reread what they have written, realize they have more to say, and add on to their writing. - Writers write focused, true stories. - Writers revise and edit stories to make those stories the best they can be.
+- Writers start with something to say and then do everything they can to put that meaning onto the page. - Writers reread what they have written, realize they have more to say, and add on to their writing. - Writers write focused, true stories. - Writers revise and edit stories to make those stories the best they can be. - Writers are invited to wonder, compare and contrast, imitate, play, and share and celebrate the conventions of language they see in the writing all around them.

-- How do writers put their thoughts onto the page? - How do writers add more information to their writing? - How do writers write about true stories from their lives? - How do writers fix up their writing to be published?
+- How do writers put their thoughts onto the page? - How do writers add more information to their writing? - How do writers write about true stories from their lives? - How do writers fix up their writing to be published? - How can writers play with the conventions of language to strengthen their writing?

-- On demand post (use writing prompt for "narrative") - o Assess Elements: Overall, Lead, Transitions, Elaboration, Craft (see Writing Rubrics below)
+- On demand post (use writing prompt for "narrative") - Assess Elements: Overall, Lead, Transitions, Elaboration, Craft (see Writing Rubrics below)